egvijayanand/winui-templates/README.md

 * `-mvvm` | `--use-mvvm` - Default value is `false`

+Starting with [v3.1.0](https://www.nuget.org/packages/VijayAnand.WinUITemplates/3.1.0), all three project templates take the below optional parameter support NuGet's Central Package Management (CPM) feature.

+* `-cpm` | `--central-pkg-mgmt` - Default value is `false`

+Note: This can also be used in combination with other options.

 <!-- CLI item template for `WinUI 3` Page, UserControl, and Window and is named as `winui-page`, `winui-usercontrol`, and `winui-window` respectively. -->

 To install the template NuGet package, use the below .NET CLI command: